Personal Injury Frequently Asked Questions And Accident FAQs

 Whenever the death of a person is caused by the wrongful act, neglect, or default of another, then a duly appointed, personal representative of the deceased person can bring an action for wrongful death.
 A settlement may be reached or a jury may award damages (compensation) to the surviving spouse and children, including adopted and stepchildren, brothers, sisters, parents, and any other persons who were financially dependent upon the decedent at the time of his or her death.
 Under West Virginia law, compensation may be awarded for the following: (1) Sorrow, mental anguish, and solace; (2) compensation for reasonably expected loss of income of the decedent and services, protection, care and assistance provided by the decedent; (3) expenses for the care, treatment and hospitalization of the decedent; and (4) reasonable funeral expenses.
 W. Va.
 Code § 55-7-6.

-The short is answer to this question is in limited circumstances you may be able to file an injury claim against your employer if you were injured at work.
-However, your rights depend on a number of factors such as the cause and extent of your injuries and whether your employer maintained workers’ compensation insurance.
+The short answer to this question is in limited circumstances you may be able to file a personal injury claim against your employer if you were injured at work in West Virginia.
+However, your rights depend on several factors such as the cause and extent of your injuries and whether your employer maintained workers’ compensation insurance.

 The general rule in West Virginia is that workers’ compensation is the only remedy available for workers injured on the job.
-However, there are a few exceptions to this rule that may allow you to recover additional compensation from your employer, including from what is called a deliberate intent claim.
+However, there are exceptions to this rule that may allow you to recover additional compensation from your employer, including from what is called a West Virginia deliberate intent claim.
+Work injuries are a complicated area of law, and if you were injured at work, we highly recommend you call an experienced work injury attorney, like us at West Law Firm, for a Free Consultation.

 We strongly advise you to speak with an experienced West Virginia personal injury attorney first.
 We cannot count the people who have told us they regretted settling their personal injury case before speaking with a lawyer.
 Injuries caused by auto accidents or negligence are frequently permanent and may require medical care years later, for example.
 An experienced personal injury lawyer knows this and can help you properly evaluate your case.

-Get a Free Consultation with an Experienced West Virginia Personal Injury Lawyer
+Get a Free Case Evaluation From an Experienced West Virginia Personal Injury Lawyer

-We hope the above help answer some of your general questions about personal injury law.
+We hope the above helps answer some of your general questions about personal injury law.
 We also hope this article helps draw your attention to some important issues that are involved in most personal injury cases.
-If you or a loved one has been injured because of another party, we invite you to call us for a Free Consultation to get get more details about your rights and options.
+If you or a loved one has been injured because of another party, we invite you to call us for a Free Consultation to get more details about your rights and options.
 Call us toll free today at 1-877-943-9378.
+There’s also no fee unless and until you recover compensation.